zettelooo/zx-scheduler/README.md

-# Zettel Extension Seed
+# Zettel Module - Scheduler

-This is a seed project to speed-up developing extensions for [Zettel](https://app.zettel.ooo).
+Describe your availabilities and this module helps you schedule a time with someone.

-You can read more about the platform [here](http://zettel.ooo).
+It is created out of the [Zettel Extension Seed](https://github.com/zettelooo/zettel-extension-seed) project template.

 The repository consists of two projects: